12 Steps to Protect Your Finances When Leaving an Abusive Relationship

 Abusive partners may leave you out of major decisions and purchase a home that’s well out of your family’s budget, for example.
 They may run up credit card debt without their partner’s knowledge or input, lie about paying bills or damage valuable property.

-In addition to safety concerns, victims of domestic violence often stay in abusive relationship because of a lack of financial resources.
+In addition to safety concerns, victims of domestic violence often stay in an abusive relationship because of a lack of financial resources.

 “Many survivors, even after they’ve left, often return because of finances,” says Kim Pentico, director of the Economic Justice Program at the National Network to End Domestic Violence.